-Data collection risks "create disruption based on the process of data gathering" [116].
+Data collection risks "create disruption based on the process of data gathering" [126].
 Recent advances in AI/ML have been fueled by the collection of vast amounts of personal data.
 Solove further identifies surveillance as a risk that pertains to AI technology.
 AI technologies might create data collection risks if the AI technology provides functionality that enables the collection of previously inaccessible data; they exacerbate data collection risks when data is collected specifically for the development of an AI/ML system, or if AI technologies facilitate the data collection process in a manner that increases the scope of the risk.
 In our analysis, we found incidents of AI exacerbating surveillance risks, but not of creating new such risks.

 4.1.1 Surveillance (150/321).
-Surveillance refers to watching, listening to, or recording an individual's activities [116].
+Surveillance refers to watching, listening to, or recording an individual's activities [126].
 Surveillance risks long pre-date modern advances in AI.
-AI technologies do not always meaningfully change surveillance (16/150), i.e., when end-users feed their own personal data to access the utility offered by AI, such as by uploading videos to capture body movement or estimate car speed.
+AI technologies do not always meaningfully change surveillance (16/150), i.e., when endusers feed their own personal data to access the utility offered by AI, such as by uploading videos to capture body movement or estimate car speed.
 Nevertheless, owing to the never-ending need for personal data to train and deploy effective machine learning models, we identified two ways AI technologies can exacerbate surveillance risks: i.e., by increasing the scale and ubiquity of personal data collected.

-Scale (32/150): All enhances the scale of surveillance in two ways: it enables linking across a diversity of sources and increases the quantity of collected personal data.
+AI enhances the scale of surveillance (32/150) by enabling linking across a diversity of sources, and increasing the quantity of collected personal data.

 Where applicable, real-world models collect data from different sources to enrich datasets.
 We found that multi-faceted, high-fidelity data can exacerbate risks involving surveillance in the physical world.
 One example comes from a predictive policing platform deployed in Xinjiang, China.
-The system "collects [individual's] information from a variety of sources including CCTV cameras and Wi-Fi sniffers, as well as existing databases of health information, banking records, and family planning history" [102].
+The system "collects [individual's] information from a variety of sources including CCTV cameras and Wi-Fi sniffers, as well as existing databases of health information, banking records, and family planning history" [112].
 This information was then used to identify persons and assess their activities in the real world.
 We also found incidents describing AI systems that collected an array of end-user behavioral data in the cyber world.
-For example, Gaggle, a student safety management tool, monitors students' digital footprints such as email accounts, online documents, internet usage, and social media accounts to assess and prevent violence and suicides [17].
+For example, Gaggle, a student safety management tool, monitors students' digital footprints such as email accounts, online documents, internet usage, and social media accounts to assess and prevent violence and suicides [20].